JoeLan124/reactpatternDay1/solution10/task.md

 - Publisher: buttons to emit notifications -> OK
 - Subscriber: Notification panel -> OK, see MessageBoard
 - Add categories like success, error, warning -> OK
-- Add dismiss / auto-hide
+- Add dismiss / auto-hide -> OK, a little help of AI
 - Store notifications in localStorage -> OK, see MessageBoard